raphael-group/AncesTree/README.md

 ### Input format

 The [input](data/real/CLL077_whole.txt) is a tab-separated ASCII text file.
 The first line contains the sample headers.
 The first column contains gene ids.
-Then every consecutive pair of columns contains read counts for reference alleles and alternate alleles, respectively.
+Then every consecutive pair of columns contains read counts for reference alleles and alternate alleles, respectively. *Note that this order must be respected and the header label for alternate and reference counts for a single sample must be identical.*

 The following example defines a dataset consisting of 5 samples and 3 mutations.
 The number of reference reads for IRF4 in sample a is 36, whereas the number of variant reads for the same sample and mutation is 4.